simonw/datasette-publish-fly/README.md

-  --create-db TEXT                Names of read-write database files to create --volume-name TEXT              Volume name to use -a, --app TEXT                  Name of Fly app to deploy  [required] --generate-dir DIRECTORY        Output generated application files and stop
+  --create-db TEXT                Names of read-write database files to create --volume-name TEXT              Volume name to use -a, --app TEXT                  Name of Fly app to deploy  [required] -o, --org TEXT                  Name of Fly org to deploy to --generate-dir DIRECTORY        Output generated application files and stop
                                   without deploying
   --show-files                    Output the generated Dockerfile, metadata.json